apache/flink/docs/programming_guide.md

 DataSet<WC> wordCounts = words.groupBy("word").reduce(/*do something*/);
 {% endhighlight %}

-**Conditions** for a class to be treated as a POJO by Flink:

-- The class must be public
-- It must have a public constructor without arguments
-- All fields either have to be public or there must be getters and setters for all non-public fields.
-If the field name is `foo` the getter and setters must be called `getFoo()` and `setFoo()`.

-**Valid Expressions**:
+**Field Expression Syntax**:

-- You can select POJO fields by their field name
+- Select POJO fields by their field name.
+For example `"user"` refers to the "user" field of a POJO type.

-- You can select Tuple fields by their field name as well.
-For example `f0` or `f5`.
+- Select Tuple fields by their field name or 0-offset field index.
+For example `"f0"` and `"5"` refer to the first and sixth field of a Java Tuple type, respectively.

 - You can select nested fields in POJOs and Tuples.
-Expressions like `user.zip` or `user.groupId` are valid.
-Flink also supports POJOs inside Tuples: `f1.user.zip`.
-- You can select all fields at each level.
-To select all fields, specify `*`.
-This also works for the nested case: `user.*`.

-**Example for nested POJO**
+For example `"user.zip"` refers to the "zip" field of a POJO which is stored in the "user" field of a POJO type.
+Arbitrary nesting and mixing of POJOs and Tuples is supported such as `"f1.user.zip"` or `"user.f3.1.zip"`.

+- You can select the full type using the `"*"` wildcard expressions.
+This does also work for types which are not Tuple or POJO types.

+**Field Expression Example**:

 {% highlight java %}
 public static class WC {